The Maine Mall: History

-The state's only Apple Store opened at the mall in 2008.
+The state's only Apple Store opened at the mall in September 2008.
 In October 2019, it moved into a more central location in the building, occupying a space left by Abercrombie & Fitch's departure.

+In October 2008, BC Sports Collectibles closed.

-In late 2008, Forever 21 and H&M opened in the former Filene's Mens & Home first floor.
+In fall 2008, Forever 21 and H&M opened in the former Filene's Mens & Home first floor.
 Sports Authority remained in the former Filene's upper floor.

-In 2009, Linens 'n Things closed due to the liquidation of the chain.
+On December 28, 2008, Linens 'n Things closed due to the liquidation of the chain.

+In January 2009, Itz a Puzzle and JB Robinsons Jewelers closed, and Go!
+Toys and Games and Kay Jewelers relocated to those vacant tenants.
+In 2013, Aéropostale would leave its old location and open in the old Kay Jewelers space, and after Go!
+Toys and Games relocated, Gymboree relocated to that space.

+In February 2009, The Ginger Pad and Cinnabon closed.

+Also in 2009, the mall's owner, General Growth Properties, filed for bankruptcy.
+It split itself into two companies the following year, the new one being Brookfield Properties.

 On December 12, 2012, The Bon-Ton announced plans to open a store in the former Filene's space, which had been vacant since 2006.
 The store opened on September 12, 2013.
 This was Bon-Ton's only store in Maine and joined Sears, Macy's, and JCPenney to become the mall's fourth full-line department store.

 In August 2016, Sports Authority closed due to bankruptcy.

 On June 13, 2017, it was announced that Bon-Ton would be closing its store in August 2017.

 On December 6, 2017, it was announced that Round One Entertainment will be opening in the former Sports Authority space in 2018.

-The mall added Round One Entertainment, a Japanese-owned bowling and amusement store chain, in 2018.

 On May 28, 2019, Jordan's Furniture announced that it would be opening in the former Filene's/Bon-Ton space; the store opened in 2020, and features a ropes course before the main entrance from the mall.

 On June 26, 2020, it was announced that Sears would be closing 28 stores nationwide, including the store in The Maine Mall.
 The Sears store subsequently closed on September 13, 2020.
 Forever 21 also closed in 2020.

 Olympia Sports closed in 2022, after the company liquidated.
+It was replaced by Team Spirit.

+In September 2023, the first Maine location of Miniso opened at the mall.

+BoxLunch, a sister store to Hot Topic, opened in November 2023.

+Starbucks closed its mall store in January 2024.
+It follows closures of Portland's Starbucks stores on Congress Street and Middle Street.

+David's Bridal closed in 2024, after 25 years in business at the mall.

+In 2025, Dick’s Sporting Goods purchased the old Sears building and is actively planning on opening a store at the site.